Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> How erase the credentials saved in EEPROM?

 Make some sketches for erasing the EEPROM area, or some erasing utility is needed.
-You can prepare the sketch to erase the saved credential with *AutoConnectCredential*.
+You can prepare the Sketch to erase the saved credential with *AutoConnectCredential*.
 The *AutoConnectCrendential* class provides the access method to the saved credential in EEPROM and library source file is including it.
 Refer to '[Saved credential access](credit.md#saved-credential-in-eeprom)' on section [Appendix](credit.md) for details.

 !!! hint
     With the [**ESPShaker**](https://github.com/Hieromon/ESPShaker), you can access EEPROM interactively from the serial monitor, and of course you can erase saved credentials.